‘Death Wish’ director Michael Winner has died

 As for Won Ton Ton: The Dog Who Saved Hollywood (1976), it remains an anomaly in Winner’s career.
 Possibly inspired by the box office success of the sleeper blockbuster Benji and by Mel Brooks’ Hollywood-set Blazing Saddles, the widely derided Won Ton Ton stars a hero dog reminiscent of Rin Tin Tin, and features an endless array of cameos by Old Hollywood stars, among them Dorothy Lamour, Ruby Keeler, Alice Faye, Johnny Weissmuller, Virginia Mayo, Yvonne De Carlo, and Joan Blondell.

-Michael Winner in the '80s: Critical and box office disappointments
+Critical and box office disappointments in the 1980s

 Michael Winner’s last feature film was the little-seen Parting Shots (1998), which also revolved around a vigilante, but this time for tragicomic effect: a man (Chris Rea) who believes himself dying of cancer decides to kill those who have made his life miserable – the problem is that the cancer diagnosis was way off.